 Accountable Care Organisations

-ACOs have attracted interest in the UK as offering a way of overcoming the fragmentation of commissioning and service provision in the NHS – not least because of the Health and Social Care Act 2012.
+ACOs have attracted interest from NHSE as offering a way of overcoming the fragmentation of commissioning and service provision in the NHS entrenched by the Health and Social Care Act 2012.
 (Ironically, at the same time, ACOs provide a way of fragmenting the NHS as a national health care system.)
-They are a way of developing ‘place-based’ working under which NHS organisations and their partners (including those in the private sector) agree to collaborate in order to meet the needs of the population they serve.
+They are a way of developing ‘place-based’ working under which NHS organisations and their partners (including any in the private sector) agree to collaborate in order to meet the needs of the population they serve.

-Seen as a form of ‘managed care’ (see our explanation of terms), ACOs seem to take numerous forms but have in common that they have to be accountable for improving the quality of care while, at the same time, reducing costs.
-They offer incentives for ‘outcomes’ (such as reduced hospital stays, or reduced use of expensive tests) rather than ‘activity’ (e.g. the number of patients seen).
+Seen as a form of ‘managed care’ (see our explanation of terms), ACOs, despite taking numerous forms, have in common that they must be accountable for improving the quality of care while at the same time reducing costs.
+They offer incentives for certain ‘outcomes’ (such as reduced hospital stays, or reduced use of expensive tests) rather than ‘activity’ (e.g. the number of patients seen).
 In the USA at least, budget savings are encouraged by giving a share of the money saved (or profits) to doctors, hospitals and the service commissioners.
 However, a survey of ACOs in the US suggests that they have a mixed record regarding quality improvement or cost control (http://www.kingsfund.org.uk/blog/2015/08/what-impact-do-accountable-care-organisations-have-care-quality).